How to replace the service account registered in CubeBackup.

 • Select JSON as the key type, then click CREATE.

-• Close the dialog that pops up and save the generated JSON key file locally.
+• Close the dialog that pops up and save the generated JSON key file locally (This file will be used as the service account key in CubeBackup's configuration wizard).

 Step 2.
 Authorize the service account in the Google Admin console.